Culture of the Philippines: Cinema and media

 During the 1960s, James Bond movies, bomba (soft porn) pictures and an era of musical films, produced mostly by Sampaguita Pictures, dominated the cinema.
 The second golden age occurred from the 1970s to early 1980s.
 It was during this era that filmmakers ceased to produce pictures in black and white.
 A rise in Hollywood films dominated theater sales during the late 1980s until the 2000s.
 The dawn of this era saw a dramatic decline of the mainstream Philippine movie industry.

 The 1970s and 1980s were considered turbulent years for the Philippine film industry, bringing both positive and negative changes.
 The films in this period dealt with more serious topics following the Martial law era.
 In addition, action, western, drama, adult and comedy films developed further in picture quality, sound and writing.
 The 1980s brought the arrival of alternative or independent cinema in the Philippines.
 The 1990s saw the emerging popularity of drama, teen-oriented romantic comedy, adult, comedy and action films.

 The mid-2010s also saw broader commercial success of films produced by independent studios.

 The Philippines, being one of Asia's earliest film industry producers, remains undisputed in terms of the highest level of theater admission in Asia.
 Over the years, however, the Philippine film industry has registered a steady decline in movie viewership from 131 million in 1996 to 63 million in 2004.
 From a high production rate of 350 films a year in the 1950s, and 200 films a year during the 1980s, the Philippine film industry production rate declined in 2006 to 2007.
 The 21st century saw the rebirth of independent filmmaking through the use of digital technology and a number of films have once again earned nationwide recognition and prestige.

-With the high rates of film production in the past, several movie artists have appeared in over 100+ roles in Philippine Cinema and enjoyed great recognition from fans and moviegoers.
+With the high rates of film production in the past, several movie artists have appeared in over 100+ roles in Philippine Cinema and enjoyed recognition from fans and movie goers.